Immigration to Uruguay: Foundational wave (1830–1890)

 From 1839 to 1851, the influx of immigrants decreased due to the escalation of the Uruguayan Civil War.
 However, following the conclusion of the conflict, immigration resumed, and individuals from various European regions began to arrive.
 The southwestern part of the country, particularly the Colonia Department, became a destination for a significant number of Central Europeans, attracted by its temperate climate, which resembled that of many of their regions of origin, as well as its fertile land suitable for agricultural and livestock practices.

-In 1858, Waldensians from Piedmont established Colonia Valdense, and in 1862, a group composed primarily of Swiss, along with smaller numbers of Germans, Austrians, and French, founded Nueva Helvecia as an agricultural colony.
-In both settlements, the inhabitants preserved the traditions and culture of their places of origin, which were reflected in their architecture, economic activities, gastronomy, and festivities.
+In 1858, Waldensians from Piedmont established Colonia Valdense and La Paz, and in 1862, a group composed primarily of Swiss, along with smaller numbers of Germans, Austrians, and French, founded Nueva Helvecia as an agricultural colony.
+In these settlements, the inhabitants preserved the traditions and culture of their places of origin, which were reflected in their architecture, economic activities, gastronomy, and festivities.
 In 1860, 34% of Uruguay's population was foreign-born.

 In the second half of the 19th century, immigration increased significantly from several European countries, notably the United Kingdom, where individuals sought work in agriculture and industries controlled by English capital.
 Additionally, immigrants arrived from Germany and Poland, particularly following the January Uprising, as well as from neighboring Argentina.